 How to take care of bonded teeth

-You can experience mild sensitivity for a few days after the procedure, but other than that you can go back to normal activities right after the appointment.
+You may experience mild sensitivity for a few days after the procedure, but aside from that, you can return to normal activities immediately after the appointment.

 Teeth bonding pros and cons

 Dental bonding is a cheaper and faster alternative to veneers or crowns.
-It’s also less invasive compared to other restorations: only a minimal amount of enamel is removed, while crowns require significant reduction.
+It is also less invasive compared to other restorations, as only a minimal amount of enamel is removed, whereas crowns require a significant reduction.

 Teeth bonding is the best fit for small-scale repairs and cosmetic corrections (such as fixing mamelons teeth).
-It’s used mostly in low-pressure bite areas, such as front teeth.
+It is used mainly in low-pressure bite areas, such as front teeth.

 Done in one appointment